Block diagram: Usage

 As an example, a block diagram of a radio is not expected to show each and every connection and dial and switch, but the schematic diagram is.
 The schematic diagram of a radio does not show the width of each connection in the printed circuit board, but the layout does.

 To make an analogy to the map making world, a block diagram is similar to a highway map of an entire nation.
-The major cities (functions) are listed but the minor county roads and city streets are not.
-When troubleshooting, this high level map is useful in narrowing down and isolating where a problem or fault is.
+The major cities (functions) are listed but the minor connecting roads are not.
+When troubleshooting, this high level map is useful in narrowing down and identifying where the problem lies.

 Block diagrams rely on the principle of the black box where the contents are hidden from view either to avoid being distracted by the details or because the details are not known.
-We know what goes in, we know what comes out, but we can't see how the box does its work.
+The inputs and outputs are known, however the process inside the box is not seen.

 In electrical engineering, a design will often begin as a very high level block diagram, becoming more and more detailed block diagrams as the design progresses, finally ending in block diagrams detailed enough that each individual block can be easily implemented (at which point the block diagram is also a schematic diagram).
 This is known as top down design.
 Geometric shapes are often used in the diagram to aid interpretation and clarify meaning of the process or model.
 The geometric shapes are connected by lines to indicate association and direction/order of traversal.
 Each engineering discipline has their own meaning for each shape.
 Block diagrams are used in every discipline of engineering.
 They are also a valuable source of concept building and educationally beneficial in non-engineering disciplines.